 Considered the main gateway to La Axarquía – the north-eastern inland area in Málaga province – Vélez-Málaga is a large Spanish town featuring narrow streets and attractive white-washed buildings.
 It also has all the typical amenities of a modern town (bars, restaurants, shops) and serves as a commercial hub for surrounding villages in La Axarquía.

 What to See

-In addition to the facilities to be found in the town itself, there is also a modern shopping centre on the outskirts.
-El Ingenio shopping centre has a good range of shops and restaurants, it also has good parking and it’s located not too far from the beach.
+Located on the outskirts of Vélez-Málaga, El Ingenio shopping centre offers a great range of shops and restaurants.
+There is also ample parking available, and it’s not too far a walk from the beach.